machinat/sociably/website/docs/dependency-injection.md

 ### Register Modules

 The `platforms` and `modules` options add services for a particular platform or functionality.
-For example, `Messenger.Bot` service is added by the `Messenger` platform.
+For example, `Facebook.Bot` service is added by the `Facebook` platform.
 The bot instance is then created when `app.start()`.

 Sociably is made with _progressive framework_ paradigm.